RHIT-southfej/csse290-ai/ClassMaterials/Week1/README.md

 can get it closer to a working implementation.

 It's not required you get it working, but play with it a bit.

+(a) Include some example code that got generated